dflook/cloudformation-dns-certificate/README.md

 ### SubjectAlternativeNames

 Additional names can be added to the certificate using the SubjectAlternativeNames property.
-A DomainValidationOptions entry should be present for each name.
-A DomainValidationOptions for a parent domain can be used for names that have the same HostedZoneId.
-For example:

 ```yaml
 ExampleCertificate: